Random Projection

 Introduction

 In mathematics and statistics, random projection is a technique used to reduce the dimensionality of a set of points which lie in Euclidean space.
-Random projection methods are powerful methods known for their simplicity and less erroneous output compared with other methods.
-According to experimental results, random projection preserve distances well, but empirical results are sparse.
+Random projection methods are known for their simplicity and low error rates compared with other dimensionality-reduction techniques, and experiments show that they preserve pairwise distances well.

 Johnson-Lindenstrauss Theorem